Past Catalyse Event

 - incorporating these understandings into reformulation and mapping

-Development of such skills and confidence will support therapists and services to more sensitively understand and respond to the diverse needs of service users.
+Development of such skills and confidence can support therapists and services to more sensitively understand and respond to the diverse needs of service users.
 These may assist in recognising, understanding and responding to potential rupture.

 Who is it for?